ryan-mcclue/ryan-mcclue/src/mcu.md

 Write to flash (don't overwrite if one already there) and console Then reset

+TODO: expand to idea of 'power off memory function', i.e. resumption of previous settings

 When a fault is detected, enter panic mode:
   * disable interrupts
   * reset stack pointer to top of RAM